 Name lcon Meaning Dwell The machine is executing a dwell (G04) command.
 Restart The control scans the program before a restart if Setting 36 is ON .
 Singbk Stop SINGLE BLOCK mode is active, and the control needs a command to continue.
 Door Hold Machine motion has stopped because of door rules.
 Jog Lock Æ Jog lock is active.
 If you press an axis key, that axis moves at the current jog rate until you press [JOG LOCK] again, or the axis reaches its limit.
-Remote Jog and the second s The optional remote jog handle is active.
+Remote Jog Summer of the second se The optional remote jog handle is active.

-Name lcon Meaning Vector Jog For five-axis machines, the tool will jog along the vector defined by the rotary positions.
+Name lcon Meaning Vector Jog R For five-axis machines, the tool will jog along the vector defined by the rotary positions.
 Low Gearbox Oil Flow This icon appears when low gearbox oil flow persists for 1 minute.
 Low Gearbox Oil The control detected a low gearbox oil level.
 NOTE: In software version 100.19.000.1100 and higher the control will monitor the gearbox oil level condition when spindle fan is turned OFF.
 After the spindle fan turns off, there is a delay before the gearbox oil level monitoring will begin.
 Press [RESET] to clear the low gearbox oil icon.
 Rotary Lube Check and fill the rotary table lubrication oil reservoir.
-Dirty TSC Filter FDTER Clean the Through-Spindle Coolant filter.
+Dirty TSC/HPFC Filter FDTER Clean the Through-Spindle Coolant or High-Pressure Flood Coolant filter.